William Daniel Johnson: Views

 Johnson has expressed support for Israel, arguing that it should adopt the Pace Amendment model.
 "In 20 years ...
 Israel will cease to exist unless Israel deports all non-Jews from its borders [and] establishes a demilitarized zone around the country; America and Europe repatriate their anti-Israel Arab/Muslim populations; and Israel renews its efforts to call Jews home.
 Israel's policy should be to encourage all Jews in America ... who desire the continued existence of Israel to emigrate there."

-In 2016, Johnson paid $2,000 to robocall Utah voters accusing Evan McMullin of homosexuality.
+In 2016, Johnson paid $2,000 for a robocall to Utah voters accusing Evan McMullin of homosexuality.
 As part of a later apology for this action, he explained that "Evan McMullin typified that perfidious mentality" in Americans of "failure to marry and have children," adding that the "white birth rate is so astonishingly low that Western Civilization will soon cease to exist."

 Johnson is an advocate of the Fourteen Words slogan.
 He has stated that he and his organization "embrace principles that will secure the existence of our people and a future for our children".
 He has claimed that Ron Paul withdrew his endorsement of him for a judgeship in California, after media reported that he was an advocate of the 14 Words.